Fast Payday Loans, Inc. logo

 The company offers payday loans of up to $1,000, marketed as accessible regardless of the borrower's credit history.
 The process begins with an online request form submitted from the company's website.
 A store representative then calls the applicant back to walk them through the loan process and required documentation before the borrower visits the store in person.
 Once at the location, an associate performs an evaluation to determine the qualifying loan amount, with the company claiming funds can be in-hand within 30 minutes of arriving.
 Required documents are minimal: a government-issued ID, a most recent pay stub, and an active personal checking account.

 Honestly, this is a traditional storefront payday lender with all the typical trade-offs that entails.
 The website discloses no APR, fees, or repayment terms — critical information any borrower should obtain before signing.
 The $1,000 ceiling and pay stub requirement mean this serves employed borrowers facing short-term shortfalls, not the unemployed or those needing larger sums.
-As with all payday products, the convenience comes at a cost that is not transparent from the available web content.
+As with all payday products, the convenience comes at a cost that is not listed from the available web content.

 Services & Features